If you are looking for a few practical tips for your engagement photos, you are in the right place.

 Wear an outfit that you would wear on a date night.
 There is nothing wrong with dressing casual for your e-session, but make it the nicest version of casual as possible.

-So if you prefer going barefoot in a pair of jeans and t-shirt, wear the jeans that have the most flattering fit.
+So if you prefer going barefoot in a pair of jeans and a t-shirt, wear the jeans that have the most flattering fit.
 Buy a new t-shirt to ensure your collar is not stretched out.

 We have 3 more tips for you…